Nedinator/rpg-bot-old/README.md

 # Welcome

 Welcome to `NedRPG`.
 This is a open-source bot written in Discord.JS utilizing MongoDB using the npm package `mongoose`.

-I don't know what else to put here.
+## Discord Server

+To join the support and test server [click here](https://discord.gg/wJVNCZJ)

 ## Plans